The more that newly diagnosed cancer patients know about their cancer diagnosis, the better their decision-making will be.

-While the content and links to the many blog posts on PeopleBeatingCancer.org is extensive, you may have one or more questions.
+While the content and links to the many blog posts on PeopleBeatingCancer.org are extensive, you may have one or more questions.
 Questions about your individual diagnosis, treatment plan, side effects, etc. Please scroll down the page, post your question, and I will respond as soon as possible.

 Research has shown that both prehabilitation and enhancing your gut microbiome can increase the efficacy of your therapies while reducing your side effects.
 Please be sure to scroll down to the list of common side effects.
 The possibility of these side effects should give you the incentive to prehabilitate, enhance your nutrition, exercise, etc. 😊